 At December 31, 2005, the Company had federal and state net operating loss carryforwards of approximately \$356.0 million and \$229.1 million available, respectively, to reduce future taxable income and which will expire at various dates beginning in 2006 and 2008, respectively.
 At December 31, 2005, the Company had research and development credits of \$7.6 million that expire at various dates through 2018.
 Ownership changes, as defined in Section 382 of the Internal Revenue Code, such as those resulting from the issuance of common stock in connection with the Company's initial public offering and subsequent private placement, may limit the amount of net operating loss and tax credit carryforwards that can be utilized to offset future taxable income or tax liability.
 The Company has not yet determined the amounts of such limitations, if any; however, they could be significant.
-Any such limitations that may have existed for any of the periods presented in the accompanying financial statements would not have impacted the amounts reported because the Company has provided a full valuation allowance against all of its deferred tax assets.
-To the extent the Company realizes taxable income in any future period, the amount of any such limitations could have a material impact on the reported financial statements.
+Any such limitations that may have existed for any of the periods presented in the accompanying financial statements would not have impacted the amounts of any such limitations could have a material impact on the reported financial statements.